New Insights on Fat-Soluble Vitamin Efflux by the Intestine

 REBOUL Emmanuelle, PhD

-Head of the research axis “Bioavailability of Micronutrients” in the “Human Micronutrition” team of the “Cardiovascular and Nutrition Center of Marseille, France
+Head of the research axis “Bioavailability of Micronutrients” at the Cardiovascular and Nutrition Center of Marseille, France

 Biography

-Dr. Emmanuelle Reboul received an Engineer diploma in Nutrition and Food Sciences from Agrosup Dijon, France in 2002.
-During her master degree and PhD thesis in the INSERM* laboratory “Human Nutrition and Lipids” in Marseille, France, she studied carotenoid, vitamin A and E intestinal absorption.
+Dr. Emmanuelle Reboul received an Engineer diploma in Nutrition and Food Sciences from AgroSup Dijon, France in 2002.
+During her PhD at the INSERM laboratory Human Nutrition and Lipids in Marseille, she studied carotenoid, vitamin A and E intestinal absorption.
 She then joined the working group of Dr. R.S.
 Molday in 2006 at the University of British Columbia in Vancouver, Canada to work on ATP transporter molecular functioning.

-Back to Marseille, France since the end of 2008 in the “Nutrition, Obesity and Risk of Thrombosis” laboratory as a permanent INRA** Researcher, she currently focuses on fat-soluble micronutrient intestinal absorption and membrane transport.
-Her group was the first one in the Word to discover a fat-soluble micronutrient membrane transporter at the intestinal level and still has a leading position on this topic.
+She returned to Marseille, France at the end of 2008 to join the Nutrition, Obesity, and Risk of Thrombosis laboratory as a permanent INRA Researcher; she currently focuses on fat-soluble micronutrient intestinal absorption and membrane transport.
+Her group was first to discover a fat-soluble micronutrient membrane transporter at the intestinal level, and still has a leading position on this topic.